Rent increase frequency changes

 Changes to limit rent increase frequency to once every 12 months came into effect for all new and existing tenancies on 1 July 2023.
 More frequent rent increases written into tenancy agreements prior to 1 July 2023 do not apply.

-From 6 June 2024, rent can only be increased if it has been at least 12 months since the current rent amount became payable for the premises.
+Example: if a tenancy agreement was signed before 1 July 2023 that includes a special term increasing the rent after 1 July 2023 and before 6 June 2024, this will only be valid if it has been at least 12 months since the current rent amount become payable by the tenants.

 The 12-month minimum period continues to apply if there is a change to the rental property manager/owner or tenant.